 In [40] the problem of joint optimisation of link capacities (data rates) and flow assignment for delay-sensitive applications with focus on live video streaming is considered.
-It is assumed that the data rate of each link $l \in L$ is given by where W is the system bandwidth, Γ is a constant determined by the BER requirement and the coding scheme, and $SINR{p,l}$ is SINR at the receiving node of link l given the power assignment vector p.
+It is assumed that the data rate of each link $l \in L$ is given by where W is the system bandwidth, $\Gamma$ is a constant determined by the BER requirement and the coding scheme, and $SINR{p,l}$ is SINR at the receiving node of link l given the power assignment vector p.
 To reduce the computational complexity, the transmission power of the transmitting nodes are fixed at their maximum level.
 Furthermore, if a particular vector of link data rates c can be generated by appropriate time devision of the other link data rates, it is removed.
 Links with gains below a certain threshold are also removed to prevent long range communications and force (upper-layer) routing algorithms to use multi-hop routing to reach the destination.
+The primary objective is to find a resource allocation strategy that supports maximum data rates and yields minimum end-to-end delay; however, for general queueing systems, this leads to an intractable problem formulation.
+Hence, an alternative problem formulation is proposed where the network congestion, as a measure of delay experienced by packets, is minimised while allowing communication between source and destinations at a given data rate.
+Specifically, the network congestion is defined as the maximum link utilisation over all links

-$$c_l = W \log_2 \left(1 + \frac{SINR{p,l}}{\Gamma} \right) \tag{3.12}$$
+$$c_l = W \log_2 \left( 1 + \frac{SINR{p,l}}{\Gamma} \right) \tag{3.12}$$